 - Required Courses for Public Health

-- GMS 537 (a)(b)(c) Public Health Issues: Health Promotion and Disease Prevention
+- SPM 537 (a)(b)(c) Public Health Issues: Health Promotion and Disease Prevention

 - HSA 510 Principles of Health Services Administration